-The maximum speaking time afforded to any individual speaking on any item of business relevant to the Maryland Semiquincentennial Commission will be 3 minutes, unless otherwise indicated by the Chair.
-The Chair will moderate the comment period.
+The maximum speaking time afforded to any individual speaking on any item of business relevant to the MD250l Commission will be three minutes, unless otherwise indicated by the chair.
+The chair will moderate the comment period.
 Any person wishing to make comments during the public comment period shall sign a speakers list prior to the commencement of the meeting.
 The speakers list will be available at least 15 minutes before the scheduled start of the meeting, and it will be closed once the meeting begins.
 Persons who have not signed up prior to the start of the meeting will not be permitted to provide public comment.

 These Bylaws of the Maryland Semiquincentennial Commission, hereinafter referred to as the “Commission”, are subject to the provisions of Executive Order 01.01.2021.03 by which the Commission was created (the “Executive Order”), as may be amended.